RottenDoom/ic-engine/README.md

 cmake --build --preset="gcc-debug"
 ```

+I am going to update the shaders later.

 The executable can be found inside `build/build-gcc/bin/Debug/`.
 You can also use clang compiler now.
 I use vscode for now but configurations for other IDEs can be easily developed.

 ### TODO

+- Export and API after creating model loading for users to use in the library
-- DLL imports and exports and live reloads
+- DLL imports and exports and live reloads {CURR}
 - Start rendering meshes
 - Create an actual game
 - Workflows and Tests